-Scholarships administered on Phi Theta Kappa’s website are open to students with a variety of citizenship statuses, and due to donor stipulations, applicants for all scholarship programs are required to provide proof of citizenship documentation at the time of application.
-Note the citizenship status guidelines below per scholarship program:
+Scholarships administered on Phi Theta Kappa’s website are open to students with a variety of residency statuses, and due to donor stipulations, applicants may be required to provide documentation if selected as a scholarship finalist.
+Note the residency status guidelines below per scholarship program:

-- All-USA Academic Team, New Century Pathway Scholarships, Guistwhite, Hites, AMSA Pre-Med Transfer, TEK Productions, Tennessee Valley Authority, Pacific Region Transfer, IPSLEI (Richard L. Resurreccion, Ronny J. Coleman, & Gordon Graham), Trustmark Workforce Development, PTK Workforce Development, Walgreens Pharmacy Technician Certification, and Hurst Review NCLEX® Scholarships allow for US Citizens/Nationals, US Permanent Residents, Temporary Residents, International Students attending US College with an F-1 Visa, PTK members enrolled in associate degree programs in Canada, PTK members enrolled in associate degree programs in a sovereign nation where a PTK chapter exists, Asylees, Cuban-Haitian Entrants, Humanitarian Parolees, and Refugee citizenship statuses.
+- All-USA Academic Team, New Century Pathway Scholarships, Guistwhite, Hites, AMSA Pre-Med Transfer, TEK Productions, Tennessee Valley Authority, Pacific Region Transfer, IPSLEI (Richard L. Resurreccion, Ronny J. Coleman, & Gordon Graham), Trustmark Workforce Development, PTK Workforce Development, Walgreens Pharmacy Technician Certification, and Hurst Review NCLEX® Scholarships allow for US Citizens/Nationals, US Permanent Residents, Temporary Residents, International Students attending US College with an F-1 Visa, PTK members enrolled in associate degree programs in Canada or a sovereign nation where a PTK chapter exists, Asylees, Cuban-Haitian Entrants, Humanitarian Parolees, and Refugee residency statuses.

 - Global Leaders of Promise Scholarships allow Temporary Residents, International Students, and students who are members of PTK chapters outside of the United States to apply.

-- GEICO Pathway to Completion Scholarships and Oberndorf Lifeline to Completion Scholarships are open to all citizenship statuses and undocumented students.
+- Oberndorf Lifeline to Completion Scholarships are open to all residency statuses and undocumented students.

-The citizenship status and corresponding citizenship documents below are the ONLY acceptable forms of citizenship at this time as these guidelines are instituted by donor contracts.
+The residency status and corresponding documents below are the ONLY acceptable forms of residency at this time as these guidelines are instituted by donor contracts.

-- US Citizen/National* (US Birth Certificate or US Passport)
+- US Citizen/National* (US Birth Certificate and US Passport)

 - US Permanent Resident* (Permanent Resident Card/Alien Registration Card ‘Green Card’, I-151 or I-551)